The collaborative direct democracy system by which members govern their LEDDA.

 The period of time after the growth period when the target income is steady, but the LEDDA is still growing.
 It has not yet established a steady-state.
 In an idealized TES, steady-state conditions might occur perhaps 10-20 years into the post-growth period.

 The bi-currency circulation system that is a component of LEDDA economic democracy.
-It consists of the integrated TMS, CBFS and market system (see LEDDA components).
+It consists of the integrated TMS, CBFS, and market system, which impact the circulation of the token and national currency.

 The local, transparent, electronic currency unique to a LEDDA.
 It circulates locally in parallel with a national currency.

-In any given year, a member that is employed by a member organization can choose to accept a wage at the income target (option 1) or at a higher wage, if a higher wage is offered (option 2).
+In a LEDDA, in any given year, a member that is employed by a member organization can choose to accept a wage at the income target (option 1) or at a higher wage, if a higher wage is offered (option 2).
 If the higher wage is offered and accepted, the member also receives a modest incentive bonus paid in tokens.
-The bonus plays a role in the agent-based model , but not in the steady-state model.
 The purpose of the bonus is to ensure that every member family, no matter what their income, obtains an income gain over starting conditions by joining a LEDDA.
-Certain restrictions apply.

 The current and anticipated degree to which individuals, natural environments, and ecosystems collectively flourish.
 A high degree of wellbeing implies vibrancy, resilience, sustainability, diversity, creativity, and health.
 Wellbeing levels can be monitored, indexed, and modeled.